fjp/fjp.github.io/collections/_fpv/glossar.md

 The receiver (also refered to as `Rx`) is installed in the quad or radio controlled (rc) vehicle and communicates with the [transmitter](/projects/fpv/glossar/#transmitter)

+## Redundancy

+Describes a type of [receiver](/projects/fpv/glossar/#receiver) which can be used in combination with other receivers of the same type to provide redundancy in case of a receiver failure.

 ## R-XSR

 [Redundancy](/projects/fpv/glossar/#redundancy) [receiver](/projects/fpv/glossar/#receiver) produced by [FrSky](/projects/fpv/glossar/#frsky).